CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the module APP.3.6 DNS server.md

 #### APP.3.6.M21 Hidden Master (CIA)

 A so-called hidden master configuration ensures that the primary advertising DNS server is not accessible from the outside and is not visible in the DNS zone data.
-Requests will only be answered by at least two secondary Advertising DNS servers, which will retrieve their data via a secure line from the hidden primary advertising DNS server.
+Requests will only be answered by at least two secondary Advertising DNS servers, which will retrieve their data via a secured line from the hidden primary advertising DNS server.

 #### APP.3.6.M22 Connection of DNS servers via different providers [IT manager] (IA)